 2. Show Contact Information

-Basically, in order for your website to have the highest impact, make sure your contact information is easily accessible from anywhere in your site.
+For your website to have the highest impact, make sure your contact information is easily accessible from anywhere in your site.

 3. Fast Loading Times